ofirtopchy/SQL-Challenge/Job-interview/SOLUTION.md

 |679	|1	|1|
 |679	|-2|	|2|

--TO Retrive the most freq
+-To retrive the most freq
 ````sql
 TOPFREQRANK as
 (